StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 Alexandra Park is a small park area across the street from the English Bay Bathhouse.
 It is a large grassy area that has many huge trees which give it lots of shade.
 It is home to the Haywood Bandstand and the Joe Fortes Memorial Fountain.

-Sunset Beach Park is a large grass field park area directly in front of Sunset Beach in English Bay.
 Every year, the unauthorized Vancouver 420 day Cannabis protest festival, Free Vancouver Symphony Orchestra Concert, and Pride Festival events take place here.

 The Inukshuk monument at English Bay was put up just prior to the 2010 Olympics.
 It is a distinctive Canadian monument traditionally found in the Arctic north of Canada.